garrandall/popular-music-data/tracks/bridget-the-midget--the-queen-of-the-blues--ray-stevens.md

 Here we go, everybody sock it to me
 Yohohohoho (Yohohohoho), hahahaha
 Yohohohoho (Yohohohoho)
-Oooh, yeaheah!
+Oh, yeaheah!
 (Yeaheaheah!)

 Well, come on everybody have you heard the news Bridget's in town put on your rockin' shoes
 Into my bag and doing my thing
 Rock it to me, sock it to me, listen to me sing

-Singing oooh, oooh, oooh, oooh, oooh
+Singing oh, oh, oh, oh, oh

 Oh I dig it, I really dig it